hunghsinke/P4D_Assignment-3/README.md

 - [Home page image](https://www.pexels.com/search/brindabella/)- I use this for home page image.
 - [Image styling](https://www.w3schools.com/css/css3_images.asp)- I use this for image styling in the stone section.

+- [ReadMe edit](https://stackoverflow.com/questions/14494747/how-to-add-images-to-readme-md-on-github) - I use this to understand how to edit readme.

 ## Improvements
 As I reflect on the ongoing development of the website, I recognise that the next phase is to dedicated focus on enhancing its responsiveness.
 While I did make an initial attempt to address this aspect, I've come to appreciate the intricacies and challenges involved in achieving optimal responsiveness.
 Consequently, I've chosen to defer this task for the time being, recognising the importance of careful consideration and planning in order to effectively optimise the website's performance on various devices and screen sizes.
 This decision underscores my commitment to a thoughtful and deliberate approach to web development.
 > 1. The website could be improved by adding more content to each section, such as a brief description about the history and significance of the place.